taatuut/mongeoexperts/README.md

 ![image](https://user-images.githubusercontent.com/2260360/112274883-487fc380-8c7f-11eb-9401-88a157bb1762.png)

 More information on loading the data with examples on how to use it, can be found at https://docs.atlas.mongodb.com/sample-data/ NOTE: the Atlas Free Tier comes with 512 MB storage space, the sample dataset takes ~330 MB.
 You can always delete and reload it later on.
+If you want to keep the data you created in this exercise or otherwise, you can use any of the database tools like `mongodump` to create a backup first.

 * Use Compass to connect to Atlas, then explore the datasets, e.g. the shipwreck data <TODO: description schema analysis with map image, select, export code>.
 Compass also includes a beta version of the MongoDB Shell, an interactive JavaScript interface to MongoDB.
 MongoDB Shell is available as a standalone product you can run from the command line, see https://www.mongodb.com/try/download/shell